-Salamah College has a diverse workforce which, at the time of the 2022 census, consisted of 92 women and 33 men from various culturally and linguistically diverse backgrounds, and age demographics.
-80 of those were teaching staff delivering courses within the NSW teaching and Education Standards Curriculum.
+Salamah College has a diverse workforce which consisted of 119 women and 44 men from various culturally and linguistically diverse backgrounds, and age demographics.
+112 of those were teaching staff delivering courses within the NSW teaching and Education Standards Curriculum.

-In 2022, Salamah College did not have any indigenous staff.
+In 2023, Salamah College did not have any indigenous staff.